Cynth3tik/awesome/README.md

 *   [jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  Now we have become very big, Different from the original idea.
 Collect premium software in various categories.

-*   [makiisthenes/TiktokAutoUploader](https://github.com/makiisthenes/TiktokAutoUploader) - Automatically Edits Videos and Uploads to Tiktok with 1 line of code.
+*   [makiisthenes/TiktokAutoUploader](https://github.com/makiisthenes/TiktokAutoUploader) - Automatically Edits Videos and Uploads to Tiktok with CLI, Requests not Selenium.

 *   [sismics/docs](https://github.com/sismics/docs) - Lightweight document management system packed with all the features you can expect from big expensive solutions